jaredseefried/Eat-Da-Burger/README.md

 # Description

-This project was to create a burger logger with MySQL, Node, Express, Handlebars and a homemade ORM. and use MVC (Model View Controller) design pattern; use Node and MySQL to query and route data in the app, and Handlebars to generate the HTML.
+This project is a a burger logger using MySQL, Node, Express, Handlebars and a homemade ORM.
+The development architecture follows the MVC (Model View Controller) design pattern.
+Using Node and MySQL, we query and route data in the app and Handlebars to generate the HTML.

 * Eat-Da-Burger! is a restaurant app that lets users input the names of burgers they'd like to eat.